Craig L. Thomas: Biography

 As chairman of the National Parks Subcommittee, Thomas authored legislation to provide funding and management reforms to protect America's national parks into the 21st century.
-For this and other relevant legislation, Thomas was honored by the National Parks Conservation Association with their William Penn Mott, Jr., Park Leadership Award, as well as the National Parks Achievement Award.
+For this and other relevant legislation, Thomas was honored by the National Parks Conservation Association with their William Penn Mott Jr., Park Leadership Award, as well as the National Parks Achievement Award.
 As the senior member of the Senate's influential Finance Committee, Thomas had been involved in issues such as Social Security, trade, rural health care, and tax reform.
 As a member of the Senate Finance Committee, Thomas was instrumental in passing the Central America Free Trade Agreement.
 As co-chair of the Senate Rural Health Caucus, Thomas worked on legislation to improve health care opportunities for rural families.

-Thomas pushed for the nomination of former State Representative Richard Honaker of Rock Springs to serve as U.S. District Judge in Cheyenne to succeed the retiring Clarence A. Brimmer, who had been an unsuccessful Republican gubernatorial hopeful in 1974.
-The Honaker nomination, however, ran into delays when the Senate Judiciary delayed his hearing for eleven months, and opposition surface from abortion access advocates and secularists.

-Thomas sat at the candy desk over the last year and a half of his tenure in the senate.